WHY SOLAR FARMS ON LANDFILL SITES ARE A WIN-WIN

 All power generated is sold to the grid

-The impermeable nature of the membrane also means that water doesn’t drain through it, so we had to deal with deep standing water which makes working difficult.
-And the network of pipes and cables that run under the ground, used to manage the site, add another layer of complexity.
+The impermeable nature of the membrane means that water doesn’t drain through it, so fittings sometimes need to be installed in deep standing water which makes installation more difficult.
+Avoiding the subterranean network of pipes and cables that run under the ground to manage the site adds another layer of complexity.